Opentrons/opentrons/CONTRIBUTING.md

 make push host=${some_other_ip_address}
 ```

-To put the robot server on a test robot, if it's on buildroot do:
+To put the robot server on a test robot, do:

 ```shell
 # push the current contents of the api directory to robot for testing